'A Far Cry from Africa' Summary

 How can I turn from Africa and live?

-Perhaps these are the winds of change come to disturb a once contented country.
+Perhaps these are the winds of change that come to disturb a once contented country.

 Officialdom backs up its policies with numbers.
 Academics point out the relevant facts and figures.
 But what do these mean when you consider the human cost?
 Where is the humanity in all of this?